 What is the type of tea that is served during afternoon tea?

-You may be asking yourself this question after seeing the many choices available for an afternoon tea.
-Black Tea, Green Tea, White Tea, Oolong Tea, Pu-Erh Tea, and Red Tea are all popular varieties out there, and each has its own distinct taste and aroma.
+You may be asking yourself this question after seeing the many choices available for afternoon tea.
+Apart from the ones with distinct aromas, there may be options to choose from based on the benefits you could reap from them.
+The most valued varieties sold by the best loose tea brand are generally brewed in specific ways to bring out their distinct flavours.
+Black Tea, Green Tea, White Tea, Oolong Tea, Pu-Erh Tea, and Red Tea are all popular varieties out there, and each has its own distinct taste.

 There are also three main courses of food served during the afternoon tea.
 These are: